Pension Plans in Canada

 Registered pension plans are plans established by either employers or unions to provide retirement income to employees.
 These plans are registered with the Canada Revenue Agency for tax purposes and, in most cases, also with the federal or a provincial pension regulatory authority.

 The primary users of the Pension Plans in Canada Survey are the federal and provincial government pension authorities.
-Other main users include the Income and Expenditures Accounts Division (Statistics Canada), the federal government (Human Resources and Skills Development Canada and Finance Canada), private consultant firms, insurance companies and academics.
+Other main users include the National Economic Accounts Division (Statistics Canada), the federal government (Employment and Social Development Canada and Finance Canada), private consultant firms, insurance companies and academics.
 The data from Pension Plans in Canada Survey is also used to generate the estimate of the value of benefits accrued in registered pension plans for the Survey of Financial Security (record number 2620).

 - Income, pensions, spending and wealth